 Financial Stability Equals More Opportunity

 Many nuclear families have enough economic stability to provide children with luxuries, opportunities, and a safe environment.
 Pew Research Center notes 57 percent of households with married parents were well above the poverty line while only 21 percent of single-parent households were.
 Children in nuclear families may be able to attend dance, gymnastics, music or other types of classes, especially when both partners work outside the home.
 Children with these opportunities are more likely to be successful academically and socially.

 Consistency Means Behavior Successes

 The successful nuclear family provides children with consistency in caretaking.
 Children who have both stability and consistency in their lives are more likely to exhibit positive behavior, earn good grades in school and become more involved in community and extracurricular activities.
-The nuclear family may eat dinner together regularly basis, go to church, and take family vacations which strengthens relationships and builds a solid foundation for future life goals.
+The nuclear family may eat dinner together on a regular basis, go to church or temple, and take family vacations which strengthens relationships and builds a solid foundation for future life goals.

 Children born to parents with college degrees are more likely to attend and complete college themselves.
 An analysis by the Council on Contemporary Families indicates educated parents are less likely to divorce and have more resources to provide for children.
 Pew Research Center adds that parents with degrees are more likely to be in the labor force, which increases family income level in educated, nuclear families.
 The placement of value on education combined with a higher income level improves the academic future of children.